cloud-ify/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 6: Multiple permisson: script that adds execute permission to the owner and the group owner, and read permission to other users, to the file
 Task 7: Everybody: script that adds execution permission to the owner, the group owner and the other users, to the file hello Task 8: James bond: script that sets the permission to the file hello to Owner: no permission at all, Group: no permission at all, Other users: all the permissions
+Task 9: John doe:  script that sets the mode of the file